Dating after divorce is just one aspect of your plan going forward.

 10. Afterwards, be fair to him/her and to yourself.

 Did he seem in alignment with your mission?
 Were you turned on by him?
 Could he be a friend?
 Did he make you laugh at least?
 Thank him, and let him know within 24 hours if you will be seeing him again or not, and then think about all you’ve learned.
-What is it if you had to reduce it to a headline?
+What is it that you have learned if you had to reduce it to one-phrase headline?

 Feeling jittery is natural.
 Why bother to risk it all again?
 We think the question is more … When will you start living again?
 If you want bolstering, reach out for your complimentary consultation, what we call your “Map to the Next Step.”
 Whether you decide to work with us later or not, you will attain objective feedback in our first meeting, a new resource or idea, a black and white, NEXT step.
 Promise.